North Carolina Playwrights Lab

 Celebrating the development of original plays by NC playwrights

-The 2022 North Carolina Playwrights Lab will develop 2 full-length, original plays, written by NC playwrights, over 2 weeks with 2 staged-reading presentations for a public audience.
-Chosen selections will have gone through a 2-step reading process by a seasoned reading committee.
-At the heart of this experience is the opportunity for playwrights to receive moderated feedback sessions with a panel of 4 local and national industry professionals after each presentation of their work.
+The 2023 North Carolina Playwrights Lab will develop 2 full-length, original plays, written by NC playwrights, over 2 weeks with 2 staged-reading presentations for a public audience.
+Selected pieces will be chosen through a 2-step reading process by a seasoned reading committee.
+At the heart of this experience is the opportunity for playwrights to receive moderated feedback sessions with a panel of 3 local and national industry professionals after each presentation of their work.
 These sessions are intended to inspire brave edits in the week between presentations and beyond!

 Selected pieces will receive the following:

 - 2 staged readings for the public in a local venue

 - Basic technical capabilities with a sound designer and lighting designer